 If Someone Signs on to be a Guarantor, Will the Landlord Contact them if The Rent is Late?

 One would think that the landlord would want to be paid as soon as possible and reach out to the guarantor, but that doesn’t always happen.
 Often the landlord does the opposite and ignores the issue, so the situation escalates, and the rent goes unpaid for months.
-It’s best for a guarantor to set the guidelines early on, establish a relationship with the landlord and open the lines of communication.
+A guarantor should set the guidelines early on, establish a relationship with the landlord, and open the lines of communication.
 A guarantor should ask the landlord to contact him if the rent is more than a certain amount of days late.
 Otherwise, $2,500 could turn into $25,000.

 Besides Family or a Close Friend, is There Anyone Else Who can be a Guarantor?